 The Native SDK supports many custom methods to update your content, so that you can release your app to the Apple Store whenever you want; as soon as you have a first version of the translations ready, or wait for a reviewed/ final version of all the translations, proceed with a machine-translated version first, or even release your app with the source content only for all locales.
 Leveraging the provided functionalities, you can force update translations on any incoming change, or let Native SDK automatically make updates available the next time your app runs on the device.

-Top benefits of Transifex Native SDK that streamline your mobile app localization process
+Top benefits of Transifex Native SDKs that streamline your mobile app localization process

 Over The Air updates are only one aspect of the benefits you get using the Transifex Mobile SDK.
 More specifically, with Transifex Mobile SDK in place you get: